Not all vehicles may be available. Use the search tool to check availability for your travel dates.

 A family-owned business established over 20 years ago, Kiwi Autohomes has vehicles to suit groups of 2–6.
 The directors of the company have over 35 years of experience in the NZ motorhome industry.
 Kiwi Autohomes rentals are available in both Auckland and Christchurch.

 Kiwi Campers was established in 2005.
 Kiwi Campers maintains a fleet of over 150 vehicles that includes 2-berth vans up to 7-berth motorhomes.
 Kiwi Campers has options to cater for groups of all sizes.
 Many of the vehicles are older and may come at a slightly cheaper rate.

-A budget rental company with 2 vehicle options available, Lucky Rentals has vehicles to suit groups of 2 or 3.
+A budget campervan hire company with 2 vehicle options available, Lucky Rentals has vehicles to suit groups of 2 or 3.
 Lucky Rentals’ fleet is comprised of older Jucy vehicles.

 A new supplier in New Zealand (established in 2017), Mad Campers has two vehicles available: the 2-berth MAD 2 and a single-berth MAD 1 for solo travellers, both of which are certified self-contained.